Given six months to live, woman gets a chance at life, love and a new baby thanks to Liver Tumor Program

 The program also has a research coordinator who can enroll patients in clinical trials and a tumor clinic nurse that helps patients navigate scheduling appointments.
 The navigators make sure the treatment plan goes into action, coordinate treatment and communication among physicians and act as the point person for the patient.

 Two months after her surgery, in April 2017, Leon became engaged to Larry Leon, who was by her side before, during and after the procedure.
 In August 2018, the two were married.
-And this past summer, on June 30, their baby boy was born in an uncomplicated but carefully monitored pregnancy.
-The couple named him Baker.
+And this past summer, on June 30, 2019, their baby boy was born in an uncomplicated but carefully monitored pregnancy.
+The couple named him Baker, in honor of one of her physicians.

 Liver Cancer Treatment